14. Text Data

 match all the characters?

-What are named capture groups and how to refer to the matches thereto in re.sub?
+What are named capture groups and how can we refer to the matches thereto in re.sub?